umputun/le-dns-updater/README.md

 - The container is based on [alpine](https://hub.docker.com/_/alpine/) image
 - Certificates are stored in `/srv/var/certificates` directory inside the container and should be mapped to the host machine
 - Certificates are updated every 10 days
+- Hook command is executed every time certificates are updated, and can be used to copy certificates to the desired location or/and restart other containers